allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 ## How to send a big file using Cloud Tasks?

 Cloud Tasks is not designed to handle the transfer of large files directly, it limits messages to 1MB, it's not possible to send a task with a bigger payload.
-To circumvent this limitation, you cloud indirectly send larger payloads by first storing them in a filesystem or an object-storage (like Cloud Storage or S3).
+To circumvent this limitation, you could indirectly send larger payloads by first storing them in a filesystem or an object-storage (like Cloud Storage or S3).

 In other words, instead of sending the file itself in the task, we could create a task with the reference of the file already uploaded to the object-storage.
 Then, the worker receives the file "url" (or reference) and downloads the file to continue processing.